 This section will be relevant after some time from when you will start using the panel.
 Here you will be able to check for updates on any system or installed applications.

 Provides you with table of services that are installed and used in your panel.
 After choosing one or another service, you will be able to “Disable” (“Enable), “Stop” (“Start”) the service or check log related to the service.
 This section is very helpful if you have unknown issues with your VPS and need to start investigation.
 On the main “Services” page you can check the statuses of each services and if needed, proceed with Log investigation.

 Last section of the panel where you can backup your VPS information if you plan on making any changes.
 After choosing “Local archives” sub-category, as usual – green button on the right that says “New backup” should be your main interest.
 By pressing it you will be able to select what parts of your VPS you would like to include in the backup.
-For it’s generation press another green button on the bottom that says “Backup”.
+For its generation press another green button on the bottom that says “Backup”.

 After backup generation will be completed, the copy will be added in the “Local archives” category.
-By opening the backup copy, you will see when it was generated, what is included in the backup and the option to restore it (Green “Restore” button).
-You can either restore a partial backup on your chosen sections or restore all of available sections.
-After confirming the restoration, you will receive notification, when the process will be completed.
+By opening the backup copy, you will see when it was generated, what is included in the backup, and the option to restore it (Green “Restore” button).
+You can either restore a partial backup on your chosen sections or restore all of the available sections.
+After confirming the restoration, you will receive a notification, when the process will be completed.

-For any in depth information on the YunoHost panel and project, you can check the official documentation here https://yunohost.org/#/docs
+For any in-depth information on the YunoHost panel and project, you can check the official documentation here https://yunohost.org/#/docs